lukethehawk/ImmichBackupRclone/README.md

 # ImmichBackupRclone

-An advanced `rclone`-based backup script for [Immich](https://github.com/immich-app/immich), featuring multi-user support, Telegram notifications, and minimal logs. .
-At the moment this does not back up the config folders or anything else except the media folders.
+An advanced `rclone`-based backup script for [Immich](https://github.com/immich-app/immich), featuring multi-user support, Telegram notifications, and minimal logs.
+You can backup your database, Profile and Upload folders using the BackupEssentials script.